 A 3.10 marathon is 7.16 per mile pace.
 So, to run a 2.39.55 marathon one needs to hold a 6.06 per mile pace.

-Obviously, this is an enormous per mile effort difference, but runners have to believe this is possible but they also must do the necessary training in order to bring it to fruition.
+Obviously, this is a major jump in pace.
+Runners have to believe this is possible but they also must do the necessary training in order to bring it to fruition.

 You have to see yourself getting to the finish line with a 2.39+ time on the clock.
 So, the sooner you start visualizing that, the sooner you will be on your way to taking the sub 2.40 marathon time down.

 That being said, you have to be physically and mentally ready to tackle a time like this nor will it come overnight.
 If you are a 5 hour marathoner, obviously a sub 2:40 marathon may not be your goal.

 A 4.30 may be more reasonable.
 This is a specific goal for people who think a sub 2.40 time is possible, which it is.

 Dream barriers look very high until someone climbs them.
 Then they are not barriers any more.Lasse Viren, Double Olympic Gold Medalist